jaysh/desktop-automation/README.md

 3. ???
 4. Profit!

-# Things left to do:
+# Things left to do

 In general, now this is an unscalable set of scripts that configure a personal laptop or desktop into a setup I'm comfortable with.
 Lots of assumptions are made: every environment should be the same, and anyone else who uses this repository wants exactly the same packages as I do.
 Right now, this is true for me, which is why it's this way.
 However, this is just a starting point for people to tell me what they'd like different so I can take those thoughts on board.
 I have lots of things in the pipeline that I plan: